Buildings and Contents Insurance both come under the bracket of Home Insurance and can either be bought separately or as a combined policy.

 Although most policies differ depending on the insurer, claims from ‘wear and tear’ or damage caused by pests usually are not covered.

-If you leave your property unattended for a certain period of time (usually 30 or 60 days) then you will have restricted cover and if the insurer is unware you are not in the property then you might not be able to claim on the policy.
+If you leave your property unattended for over a certain period (usually 30 or 60 days) then you may have your cover restricted and if the insurer is unaware you are not in the property, then you might not be able to claim on the policy.

 Types of building insurance

 Most insurance policies are based on one of two options: